gitwatch/gitwatch/README.md

 Note that this method assumes you have Gitwatch installed in `/opt/gitwatch`

-- Copy `gitwatch.service` to `$HOME/.config/systemd/user`
+- Copy `gitwatch.service` to `$HOME/.config/systemd/user/gitwatch@.service`
-- Start and enable the service for a given path by running `systemctl --user enable --now gitwatch.service@/path/to/folder/to/monitor`
+- Start and enable the service for a given path by running `systemctl --user enable --now gitwatch@$(systemd-escape /path/to/folder/to/monitor)`

 ## Other Articles